avartanii/SPY/README.md

 PORT={clientside_portnumber}
 ```

-### Using the PostgreSQL Database in Mac/Linux Environments
+### Using the PostgreSQL Database in Mac Environments

 Initialize PostgreSQL for spy